 Remember when you were learning your trade?
 I bet you made lots of mistakes at first.
 But you stuck with it and look at you now!

-The first skill I picked up in my spare time was knitting and then later crochet.
+The first skill I picked up in my spare time was knitting and then later crocheting.
 My first attempt at knitting was horrendous.
-It looked like I’d had a fight with a bowl of ramen.
+It looked like I’d fought with a bowl of ramen.
 But I stuck with it and eventually ended up wowing my friends and family with beautiful hats and scarves and little toys I’d made them.
 The same is true for painting.
-I am still not an amazing painter but I’m sticking with and slowly improving.
+I am still not an amazing painter but I’m sticking with it and slowly improving.

 There’s a sense of pride in sticking with something and then looking back and seeing how far you’ve come.